-This Committee is responsible for reviewing expenditures related to the District's $378,000,000 general obligation bond, Strong Schools Bond, approved by the voters on June 3, 2008.
+This Committee is responsible for reviewing expenditures related to the District's $378,000,000 general obligation bond, the Strong Schools Bond, that was approved by the voters on June 3, 2008.

 The Board has appointed the following seven individuals to the Citizens' Bond Oversight Committee.

 - Mr. Daniel Sin-Yew Teo (Chair)